- Ingredients are largely useless

 Total Restore Review Conclusion: Should you buy it?

-Should you buy Gundry MD Total Restore?
+Should you buy Gundry Total Restore?

 We don’t think so.